 Cenk Saraçoğlu is a faculty member in the Faculty of Communication at Ankara University, Turkey.
 He received his undergraduate diploma from Bilkent University, International Relations department and earned his MA and PhD degree in Sociology from the University of Western Ontario, Canada in 2008.
 He is interested in migration, nationalism, urban transformation and ethnic relations with a particular focus on Turkey.
 He is the author of the book Kurds of Modern Turkey: Migration, Neoliberalism and Exclusion (I.B Tauris: 2008) and published several articles on Turkish society and politics in scholarly journals.

 Mesut Yüce Yıldız, graduated from Department of Agricultural Engineering at Mustafa Kemal University and earned his MSc. degree in the Department of Agricultural Economics at Ege University.
 He is currently a PhD candidate in Department of Agricultural Economics at Ege University.
 He is the coordinator of symposium “Agroecology as Science, Practice and in Movement” organized in Turkey.
+He has a book under the titled of Agroekoloji: Başka Bir Tarım Mümkün (Agroecology: Anoher Agriculture is Possible).
 He is one of the coordinators of several agriculture communities to establish direct relationships between consumer-dominated food organizations living in cities and local producers in rural areas.
-He is interested in community supported agriculture; production, consumption and trade of landrace; agroecology and food sovereignty agriculture communities; ecological crisis within the framework of Marxist theories.
+He is interested in community supported agriculture; production, consumption and trade of landrace; agroecology and food sovereignty; ecological crisis within the framework of Marxist theories.